-Shortcut: No obligation instant life insurance quotes will be displayed instantly by filling out the form on the left or above (mobile).
+Shortcut: No obligation instant life insurance quotes will be shown immediately by filling out the form on the left.
 For more details on how to get the best rates for life insurance child riders, please continue reading below.

 Do I REALLY need to add a child rider to my policy?

 Is it just another one of those things that insurance agents try to tack on and up-sell me?

 I get it.
 There are a lot of riders out there that can add up quickly and make your initially affordable policy get pricey quick.